What Is a Data Platform? A Practical Guide for 2025

 As a CIO or CTO, your primary role is to define the high-level strategy and secure organizational alignment.
 You are responsible for building the organizational and financial foundation for the initiative.

-Construct the Business Case: Frame the platform as an enabler of critical business goals, not just a technology upgrade.
-For example, demonstrate how it will increase customer lifetime value by 15% or reduce operational costs through predictive maintenance.
-Quantify the expected ROI.
+1. Construct the Business Case: Frame the platform as an enabler of core business goals, not just a technology upgrade.
+For example, show how it could raise customer lifetime value or cut operational costs through predictive maintenance, then quantify the expected ROI against your own baseline numbers.

 The Action Plan for Heads of Data